RationAI/xopat/src/EVENTS.md

 #### `plugin-failed` | e: `{id: string, message:string}
 Fired when plugin fails to load within a system (at runtime).

+#### `module-singleton-created` | e: `{id: string, module: XOpatModuleSingleton}`
+Modules generally cannot be monitored as they might be any custom code used in any context.
+However, singleton modules are meant for shared access to functionality, therefore a handler for singletons is available.

 #### `module-loaded` | e: `{id: string}
 Fired when module is loaded within a system (at runtime).